DinithKumudika/MarkAssist/README.md

 python main.py
 ```

-The starter listens on port 5000 on localhost
+The starter listens on port 8000 on localhost

+## Project structure

+main.py - FastAPI application instance, CORS configuration and api router
+api.py - handlers for routes
+config - app configuration and database connection
+crud - CRUD functions for types from models
+models - pydantic models that used in crud or route handlers
+routes - api endpoints
+schemas - defined schemas for querying database (MongoDB)
+utils - utility functions and classes

 ## License